Retail dilemma in India: nice malls are few and far between

-NEW DELHI/MUMBAI A severe shortage of attractive malls has made setting up shop in India easier said than done, crimping expansion plans for both foreign retailers such as Lacoste and domestic giants like department store chain Shoppers Stop (SHOP.NS).
+NEW DELHI/MUMBAI, Feb 24 A severe shortage of attractive malls has made setting up shop in India easier said than done, crimping expansion plans for both foreign retailers such as Lacoste and domestic giants like department store chain Shoppers Stop.

 P.S.
 Puri, CEO of MGF Mall Management, which runs MGF Metropolitan, knows this all too well.
 Located in a posh district in the south of New Delhi, security guards and sales staff outnumbered shoppers last Tuesday evening in what was once a bustling mall.